Salomon Aero Glide Review: Joining the Max Stack Club

 David

-Fit: (Dimensions decent throughout, though runs a tad wide with more volume.
+Fit: B (Dimensions decent throughout, though runs a tad wide with more volume.
 Sock liner slides a little)

-(I actually really like the ride of the shoe, though the undercut of the midfoot platform makes me have rubbing laterally.
+Performance: B+ (I actually really like the ride of the shoe, though the undercut of the midfoot platform makes me have rubbing laterally.
 Sock liner moving creates occasional toe hot spot.
 Otherwise balanced shoe.)

 Stability: C+/ B- (Good sole flaring in forefoot and heel.
 Midfoot is undercut and gives off rolling sensation.
 Not too much guidance with lack of sidewalls, especially for high stack platform)